Get 80% off your plan for your first 6 months.*

 Why the confusion happens:

 Classify your overhead costs based on your business type and structure.
-Group your costs into categories to streamline your accounting process, for example, manufacturing, administration, and development costs.
+Group your costs into categories like manufacturing, administration, and development to streamline your accounting process and see how much you spend on overheads compared to production costs.

 How to calculate overhead costs

 Calculating your overhead rate shows how much indirect costs add to each product or service you create.
+This helps you set prices that cover all your expenses.

 Formula: Overhead rate = Total indirect costs ÷ Allocation measure